rajch/LBCC-book/chapter7.md

 Type names will appear in source code, specifically in declaration statements.
 We will need to validate them, and convert them to the compiler-internal representation, which is `System.Type`.
 Let's write some boilerplate code for doing this.

-The approach we will take is similar to commands: have a table of valid type names and their `System.Type` equivalients.
+The approach we will take is similar to commands: have a table of valid type names and their `System.Type` equivalents.

 Add the following to **Commands.vb**.